 - Your travel is delayed by civil disorder or unrest.

 Allianz covers prepaid expenses, as well as “reasonable” meals, accommodation and transportation expenses, up to $200 per day.

 The card policy only covers equipment failure, inclement weather, labor strikes, and hijacking or skyjacking, but it only kicks in after 12 hours.
 It pays up to $500 for each purchased airline ticket.
 And, of course, you need to use that particular credit card to pay for your ticket.

 So should you rely on your card’s insurance or not?
 Depends.
-I hear from a fair number of travelers who wish they had purchased a real policy through an insurance company.
+My advocacy team and I hear from a fair number of travelers who wish they had purchased a real policy through an insurance company.
 But I also hear from folks like Julie Fried, whose luggage was delayed on a recent flight from Baltimore to St. Lucia.

 Her airline offered to cover some, but not all, of her expenses.

 “We had had many expenses due to our circumstances and spent a few hundred over what the airline allotted,” she remembers.
 “Our credit card told us to submit the rest of our receipts and to write a letter explaining the situation.
 It covered the difference with no problem.”

 Bottom line: Read your card coverage carefully when you make your travel plans.
 If you think you might need more protection, consider buying it.